nrfconnect/sdk-nrfxlib/softperipheral/doc/sQSPI/sqspi_nrf54L_series_porting_v1_2_0.rst

 Non-secure environment
 ----------------------

-In a non-secure configuration, both the application core and the FLPR core of the nRF54L15 device must operate outside the secure environment (without TrustZone Secure).
+In a non-secure configuration, both the application core and the FLPR core of the nRF54L Series device must operate outside the secure environment (without TrustZone Secure).

 GPIO configuration
 ******************